-Selling your house in Greater Cincinnati and Northern Kentucky?
+Selling your house in Northern Kentucky?
 Make sure you run the numbers so you know exactly what to expect!
 A traditional sale can cost a fortune whereas a direct sale won’t usually cost you anything.
-In this blog, we discuss the costs and timeframe you can expect when selling your house in Greater Cincinnati and Northern Kentucky!
+In this blog, we discuss the costs and timeframe you can expect when selling your house in Northern Kentucky!

 Many people will blindly jump into a listing agreement with a [maret_city] real estate agent without first considering how the process will play out.
-Before signing an agreement or deciding how you want to sell your house in Greater Cincinnati and Northern Kentucky, you should try to estimate how long it will take and what it will cost you.
+Before signing an agreement or deciding how you want to sell your house in Northern Kentucky, you should try to estimate how long it will take and what it will cost you.
 You should also consider multiple selling methods and how they will impact your situation.
-Keep reading to learn more about running the numbers for selling your house in Greater Cincinnati and Northern Kentucky.
+Keep reading to learn more about running the numbers for selling your house in Northern Kentucky.

 Agent Commissions and Costs